 The value of testimony depends on the dignity, faith, morals, and gravity of witnesses.
 Hence, those who depart from their previous evidence are not to be listened to (D.22.5.2).

 Du Plessis takes this quote to indicate that Roman law knew no rules of inadmissibility, no “blanket exclusion,” as Du Plessis calls it, of infames’ testimony.
-Whether this is the correct understanding of Modestinus’ note is questionable (is it possible that in his opening statement regarding considerations that should be taken into account when evaluating testimony, Modestinus only means to introduce the relevant background for his conclusion—namely, that one who departs from a previous testimony is not to be listened to—with no intention of establishing any general claims regarding inadmissibility rules?
-Nevertheless, even if we accept reading, what we are left with is an apparent contradiction between this statement by Modestinus and indications of a priori disqualification of certain people from giving testimony (whether due to infamia or not), mentioned by Callistratus (D.22.5.3.5), Paul (D.22.5.15), Papian (D. 22.5.14), Marcellus (D. 1.9.2) and Venuleiuss Aturninus (D.48.11.6.1).
+Whether this is the correct understanding of Modestinus’ note is questionable.
+(Is it possible that, in his opening statement regarding considerations that should be taken into account when evaluating testimony, Modestinus only means to introduce the relevant background for his conclusion—namely, that one who departs from a previous testimony is not to be listened to—with no intention of establishing any general claims regarding inadmissibility rules?)
+Nevertheless, even if we accept this reading, what we are left with is an apparent contradiction between this statement by Modestinus and indications of a priori disqualification of certain people from giving testimony (whether due to infamia or not), mentioned by Callistratus (D.22.5.3.5), Paul (D.22.5.15), Papian (D. 22.5.14), Marcellus (D. 1.9.2) and Venuleiuss Aturninus (D.48.11.6.1).
 What is the meaning of this apparent contradiction?
 It seems to me that the best way to understand the relationship between the statements by different jurists is to posit development in the conception of the role of witnesses in Roman law.

-The rationale of court testimony is too often regarded as self-evident, stable and unchanging, and the possibility that it might have undergone radical transformation over time or in different cultures is seldom taken seriously.
+As explained carefully by Kessler in her response, the rationale of court testimony is too often regarded as self-evident, stable and unchanging, and the possibility that it might have undergone radical transformation over time or in different cultures is seldom given appropriate consideration.
 However, some important works have pointed to ancient contexts in which the role of court witnesses must have been different from the conception common today.
 In these ancient depictions, witnesses seem to exercise an authoritative function that includes making decisions, rather than an instrumental role in which they merely provide information to a third party—a judge—who is authorized to render a decision.
 If we take these depictions seriously, we ought to conclude that a conceptual evolution necessarily took place in the meaning and function of court testimony, either at this point or at another, and the history of this shift needs to be told.
 In the context of Roman law, this very change was already alluded to, albeit briefly, by Yan Thomas.
-In an article exploring the legal status of women in Roman society, Thomas describes what seems to be a transformation in the conception of witnesses’ role:
+In an article exploring the legal status of women in Roman society, Thomas describes what seems to be such a transformation in the conception of witnesses’ role:

 In the earliest period of Roman law women could not make wills, because to make a will one had to belong to a comitia, or political assembly.
 Nor could they testify in court.
 Under archaic procedure testifying was a virile office because the entire body of citizens had to vouch for a claim in order for it to stand up in court...women were of course excluded from this public function.
 They ceased to be excluded when the meaning of testimony changed from vouching for the existence of a claim guaranteed by all citizens to simply providing evidence.
 Women could testify because their testimony no longer had the abstract force of a kind of mediation, the general import of an officium’.